 The winter watercolor scene I painted and splattered with acrylic paint.

-Watercolor paper, fluid acrylic paints, glitter, masking tape, ruler, paper towel, round bristle brush (I’ve tried a lot of different brushes and this one works the best.),disposable plastic table cloth or something to protect your work area from paint splatters.
+Watercolor paper, fluid acrylic paints, glitter, masking tape, ruler, paper towel, size 8 round bristle brush (I’ve tried a lot of different brushes and this one works the best.), disposable plastic table cloth or something to protect your work area from paint splatters.

 Paint tree shapes using watery mixes of greens, blues, burnt sienna and yellow ochre.
 Let the colors run together and mix on the paper.
 Make sure they are different heights and shapes.
 You don’t want them to look to perfect.

 After the trees are dry darken a few of them so they look like they are in front of the other ones.
 Darken the snow shadow just below the horizon line and let it fade out to white.
 While it dries get ready to splatter.
-You can find tips for splattering paint here and easy clean up here.
-A video of how I splatter my paint is here with some FAQ.
+You can find tips and a video showing how I splatter my paint here.

 Cover the trees with a piece of paper towel.
 Using a size 8 round acrylic brush and acrylic craft paint splatter a little yellow ochre and dark brown paint on the snow area to look like weeds or dry grass.
 Clean your brush well then splatter white paint.
 Take off the paper towel and splatter more so it looks like the snow covered grass is in front of the trees.
 Using lots of paint on your round brush with give you long grass like splatters and a few that look like snowflakes.